Yachtmaster revision module 6 of 20

 • Longitude = E/W of Greenwich (0°–180°)

-Read the full latitude and longitude lesson
+Read the full lesson: Latitude and Longitude

 True Bearings and Courses